Getting Started with WPF Kanban (SfKanban)

 View the sample in GitHub.

-You can also map custom data model to our Kanban control.
+You can also map a custom data model to the Kanban control.
 The following steps demonstrate how to render tasks using the WPF Kanban control with respective custom data properties.

-• Create view model: Create a view model class to set values for the properties listed in the model class as shown in the following example code.
+• Create a ViewModel: Create a ViewModel class to set values for the properties listed in the model class as shown in the following example code.

 Let’s look at the practical code example: